-2.3 Creating the prioritized migration backlog
+2.3 Creating the Prioritized Migration Backlog

-The migration backlog will be prioritized based on the business case, the business priorities, application considerations, infrastructure requirements, and technical skill set availability.
+The Migration Backlog will be prioritized based on the business case, the business priorities, application considerations, infrastructure requirements, and technical skill set availability.

-We highly recommend starting migration projects with applications in the Compatibility Class "Very Easy" or "Easy" that do not have significant HA requirements, e.g., that were not migrated from RAC or Golden Gate, but that still have meaningful core counts.
+We highly recommend starting migration projects with applications in the Compatibility Class 'Very Easy' or 'Easy' that do not have significant HA requirements, e.g., that were not migrated from RAC or Golden Gate, but that still have meaningful core counts.
 Availability of the application team to support functional and non-functional verification is a key factor too.
-Prioritizing "Very Easy" and "Easy" applications will give the migration team the opportunity to build up their processes and skill sets, before tackling more difficult challenges.
+Prioritizing 'Very Easy' and 'Easy' applications will give the migration team the opportunity to build up their processes and skill sets, before tackling more difficult challenges.

-This step creates the prioritized migration backlog.
+This step creates the Prioritized Migration Backlog.

-2.4 Migration sprints
+2.4 Migration Sprints

-During the sprints, the team picks a small number of applications off the top of the prioritized migration backlog.
+During the sprints, the team picks a small number of applications off the top of the Prioritized Migration Backlog.
 Depending on the size and experience of the team, we encourage you to start with 1-5 applications.

-For each application we recommend the following steps:
+For each application we recommend the following steps

-Create a detailed level of effort (LoE) assessment for the migration of each application.
-The EDB Compatibility Assessment Tool provides an estimated classification into Very Easy/Easy/Medium/Hard/Very Hard based on a fully automated rapid assessment suitable to understand a large database estate.
+Create a detailed Level of Effort (LoE) for the migration of each application.
+The ECAT tool provided an estimated classification into Very Easy/Easy/Medium/Hard/Very Hard based on a fully automated rapid assessment suitable to understand a large database estate.
 This classification is within 20% of accuracy for the majority of migrations.
 The detailed LoE uses EDB's Migration Portal to review the DDL and the stored procedures in detail and identify the work to be done to complete the migration.
 EDB also uses EDB's SQL Assess to extract application-generated SQL code and assess it for EDB Postgres compatibility.
 We may also request additional information, such as Oracle Automatic Workload Repository (AWR) reports, to complete the detailed LoE.

-The data needed for the detailed LoE has already been collected in the EDB Compatibility Assessment Tool.
-The detailed LoE is produced by EDB's Migration Factory, a team specializing in rapid and cost-effective Oracle migrations.
+The data needed for the detailed LoE has already been collected in ECAT.
+The detailed LoE is produced by EDB's Migration Factory, a team specialized on rapid and cost effective Oracle migrations.

-Besides the code migration, the estimate should include creating the architecture, deploying the infrastructure, integrating with enterprise environments, converting the schema, migrating the data, validating the data, and providing support for application functional testing.
+Besides the code migration, the estimate should include creating the architecture, deploying the infrastructure, integration with enterprise environments, converting the schema, migrating the data, validating the data, and providing support for application functional testing.